 Frequently Asked Questions

-Qualifying items only include the Filters, Membranes, and Filter Kits listed on the website in the Filters Category that are Standard Sized (10 inch, 90pgd, etc).
-Filters that are Big Blue or 20 Inch sizes, and Membranes that are 400GPD or greater are not included in this free shipping promotion due to the greater cost of shipping large items.
+Qualifying items only include the Individual Filters and Membranes listed on the website in the Filters Category that are Standard Sized (10 inch, 90pgd, etc).
+Filters that are Big Blue or 20 Inch sizes, and Membranes that are 400GPD or greater are not included in the Bulk Order Discount program as they are specialty items.
 Other products on the website such as Systems, Parts, Litermeter, and other items that are not listed in the Filters Category of the website do not qualify.

-All Free Filter Shipping utilizes Priority Mail through USPS, and you will receive a tracking number as normal with your order.
-We are not responsible for the speed at which the items are delivered, or any issues USPS or their partners may experience once the package has left our warehouse.
+All packages sent by SpectraPure, Inc. are insured for the full amount of the order.
+SpectraPure, Inc. is not responsible for the speed at which the items are delivered, or any issues USPS, UPS, or their partners may experience once the package has left our warehouse.
+For all missing and/or damaged packages, please contact your selected shipping carrier.

 Please see our Refund Policy Page for information on RMA, Refunds, Exchanges, and Warranty Information.